Our practice has a special interest in helping LGBTQ+ patients feel more at ease in their lives and function better in all areas.

 A person’s sexual orientation can unfortunately predispose a him or her to a higher chance of psychological problems.
-LGBT people often face more criticism, social stigma, prejudice and alienation than heterosexual persons or persons who align with their gender at birth.
-The incidence of depression, substance abuse and suicide are all higher in LGBTQ+ populations.
+LGBTQ+ people often face more criticism, social stigma, prejudice and alienation than heterosexual persons or persons who align with their gender at birth.
+The incidence of depression, substance abuse and suicide are all higher in LGBTQ+ populations, and we understand that.

-Having a therapist who has experience with the LGBTQ+ community can be helpful in these situations.
+Having a therapist who has experience with the LGBTQ+ community can be helpful.
 Coping with being in a minority group of any sort can be stressful.
-Counseling can help one to sort through the complicated feelings of being “different” in some ways that others may or may not tolerate.
+Counseling can help one to sort through the complicated feelings of being “different” in ways that others may or may not tolerate.

 Whether it is in one’s self-esteem, self-image, intimate relationships or in the world at large, I believe that all people, regardless of their partner choice or gender identification, deserve to be happy and whole.
 I have helped numerous LGBTQ+ persons over the years come to more fully love and accept themselves and be able to build successful lives without secrecy, shame or fear.